 Agenda Item Action by Whom Date right sided effusion and needed review in radiology.
 She was met in radiology by a male member of staff who asked her to sign a consent form and that resulted in the patient becoming very distressed.
 There was excellent support from Nursing Apprentice who accompanied her and from the Consultant Radiologist who seeing the distress caused asked for a proper plan to be put in place for the treatment to be undertaken.
 The patient was discharged after 28 days in hospital.
 PM had spoken to her carers before presenting the case to the Board.
 Her carers felt that she had benefited from the support that she had received in the hospital, they recognised that it had been a long stay and that she was ready to go home at point of discharge.
 PM felt there were several areas of learning in relation to our staff and their understanding and knowledge of the Mental Capacity Act, as the absence of the mental capacity assessment at pre-admission had contributed to the delay experienced by this patient.
 There was also positive feedback with the virtual tour using the laptop being an example of good practice and some excellent work from a range of staff with an awareness of special needs in emergency situations.
 Key to this was the skill of staff rather than their gender.
 Discussion: vi.
 MB thanked PM for the patient's story and shared with the Board his own experience with his son Joe, who was profoundly autistic.
 He thanked PM for the care and attention provided for this patient.
 He noted that a part of his experience with Joe was that out of ordinary experiences created significant distress and could result in challenging and violent behaviour.
 He asked if we had designated staff who had experience of autism and who were alert to these sensitivities who could respond quickly.
 He felt that the time and effort taken in getting a patient comfortable and happy was extremely valuable, as otherwise the result would be cancelled procedures.
-He felt if we had a team to support this approach and got this right for everyone. vii.
+He felt if we had a team to support this approach and got this right for our most vulnerable patients then we would get this right for everyone. vii.
 MS thanked PM for the story.
 She noted the context for this was that we had a 'creating safer culture' week in November.
 We were fortunate that we were aware of patients admitted with autism and learning disability as planning for these patients was a key issue.
-We did not have many patients with learning disabilities but had the opportunity to plan their care to ensure that we were making proper adjustments and that we get it right for the story and noted that her action in remaining nil by mouth with the patient was a fantastic way to show support being delivered, responding at a personal level to the needs of the very vulnerable.
+We did not have many patients with learning disabilities but had the opportunity to plan their care to ensure that we were making proper adjustments and that we get it right for these patients as that would bring benefits to the wider patient population. wider patient population. viii.
+JA thanked PM for the story and noted that her action in remaining nil by mouth with the patient was a fantastic way to show support being delivered, responding at a personal level to the needs of the very vulnerable.
 He noted that for other patient populations there was emerging use of virtual reality to help patients get used to the hospital and he offered to provide contacts to take this discussion forward.
 PM noted that she was working with Ivan Graham to include a flag on the